adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Government of India Act of 1919

 The Government of India Act of 1919, also known as the **Montagu-Chelmsford Reforms**, was an act passed by the British Parliament that implemented the recommendations of the Montagu-Chelmsford Report.
 The act aimed to increase the participation of Indians in the governance of British India and to bring about constitutional reform.
 The Act introduced a system of **dyarchy** or dual government.
 The Act also extended the franchise, separated the executive and legislative branches of government, and established a **bicameral legislature** for British India, consisting of a Council of State and a Legislative Assembly.
 The Act received mixed reactions in India, it was seen as a step forward in constitutional reform, but it was criticized by Indian nationalists for not going far enough in granting Indians real political power and for perpetuating British control over vital areas of governance.
 The act of 1919 was an important step towards the self-governance of British India, but it did not provide the complete autonomy that the Indians were demanding.
-Simon commission was set up as part of the act after 10 years to review the act and reform it if necessary.
+Simon Commission was set up as part of the act after 10 years to review the act and reform it if necessary.

 ### Government of India Act 1935